 Identify Your Target Audience

-Pick Your Customer Profile Categories: Include demographics, psychographics, behavior, firmographics, and/or geographics, plus any industry-specific categories, to get intel that will help you sell and market to your buyers.
+2. Pick Your Customer Profile Categories: Include demographics, psychographics, behavior, firmographics, or geographics, plus any industry-specific categories, to get valuable intel.

-Study Your Customer Base’s Behavior: Do research to figure out how your current or target customers usually learn about, buy, and use your product or ones like it.
+4. Study Your Customer Base’s Behavior: Research how your current or target customers usually learn about, buy, and use your product or ones like it.

 Below are the main ways to uncover common customer frustrations:

-Look at Review Sites: Check out your competition’s Google and Facebook reviews and look over industry-specific review sites to find complaints often cited against your competitors.
-For example, G2 is great for finding software reviews.
+• Look at Review Sites: Check out your competition’s Google and Facebook reviews and look over industry-specific review sites to find complaints often cited against your competitors.

 As an example, perhaps NYC renters are fed up with poor service from their rental management companies.
 If a property manager was known for their exceptional service, that’d make a great value proposition for their USP.
 Challenging industry norms that people dislike is a great way to spark interest in potential leads and gain their trust.